SebastianMuller/animpdf/README.md

 If using Python directly you can also modify the final line of the script, and use the make_slides command.

-There are a number of programs that can be used to edit files before using slidemaker, for example to cut or merge PDF files.
+There are a number of programs that can be used to edit files before using Slidemaker, for example to cut or merge PDF files.
 A free option is PDFsam Basic https://pdfsam.org/.